nkuttler/django-chaos-engineering/docs/index.rst

 actions on each one of them is not practical.
 Using a model we can also manage chaos experiments from the Django admin area or with management commands.

+I realize that adding models to a production database is not something everybody is comfortable with, but when you get to the point that you want to run this app in production you could either get in touch for some refactoring ideas or hire me to implement the necessary changes.

 Currently there are two methods of running chaos actions:

 1. A middleware that brings chaos to requests/views